-n Adjuvant chemotherapy may be considered in select clinical circumstances; however, available retrospective studies do not suggest survival benefit for adjuvant chemotherapy.
+s Adjuvant chemotherapy may be considered in select clinical circumstances; however, available retrospective studies do not suggest survival benefit for adjuvant chemotherapy.
+No data are available to support the adjuvant use of immunotherapy outside of a clinical trial.
 See Principles of Systemic Therapy (MCC-D).